joaovfsousa/joaovfsousa/README.md

 This github keeps my repositories of courses, exercises and personal projects.
 - 👨‍💻 Code: JavaScript, Python, R, SQL
 - ⚙️ Techs: React, ReactNative, Jupyter Notebooks, Git
-- 🌱 Learning all about React and TypeScript 👀
+- 🌱 Learning all about React and ReactNative 👀

 Find me around the web 🌎:
 - <a href="https://www.linkedin.com/in/joaovfsousa/">LinkedIn</a> 💼